danielzml/Rough-Paths/README.md

-The signature transform is a feature map for multivariate time series data.
-Calculations are done using only NumPy and SciPy.
+We compute signature transforms and signature kernels from scratch, only using NumPy and SciPy.